 As with other addictive substances, heavy or prolonged marijuana use can increase a person’s risk of withdrawal when stopping.
-While withdrawal from marijuana isn’t as dangerous as that from harder drugs like cocaine or heroin, many users still face withdrawal symptoms when trying to quit.
+While detox from weed isn’t as dangerous as that from harder drugs like cocaine or heroin, many users still face withdrawal symptoms when trying to quit.
 Some people have compared marijuana withdrawal to the experience of quitting caffeine: feeling edgy, irritable, or otherwise “off,” with occasional headaches and nausea.

 The symptoms of withdrawal from marijuana from one person to the next.
 Some people with mild marijuana dependencies are able to stop on their own.
 However, chronic users who have built up a tolerance might need more help kicking their habit.
 Ultimately, it depends on the individual, the frequency, and the strain/potency of the marijuana they’re consuming.